mike99mac/zlma/README.md

 ### Set mariadb root password
-The install script does not set the mariadb root password, so this step must be performed manually.
+The mariadb root password is set manually.

 - Set the mariadb root password.
 This must be the same user and password as in ``/etc/zlma.conf``.
 Enter the MariaDB command-line tool: